Terminalkid09/My-portfolio/README.md

 - Rest API  library with node.js and Express
 - Console blackjack game in C++
 - Private diary with HTML/CSS/JS
-- Text-based adventure game in python
+- Text-based adventure game in python and Demo live with Pyodide

 More projects in development.